w3c/wai-curricula/content/designer/navigation.md

 * Show examples of different types of menus, such as navigational, fly-out, and application menus.
 Explain the different scenarios where each of them can be used.
 For references on the different types of menus and their uses, see @@@
 * Demonstrate menu interaction using different input devices, such as keyboard, mouse, and tactile.
 For example, activating a menu option by tapping, pressing the Enter key, and mouse clicking.
 Explain that defining the interactions is a designer's responsibility, whereas providing the underlying code is a developer's responsibility.
+* Show examples of menu and menu items that contain large texts.
+Explain that, when used in smaller viewports or with different screen configurations, these text need to resize so that they are perceived in their entirety.
-* Show examples of different menu states, such as expanded, collapsed, open, and closed menu and submenu items.
+* Show examples of different menu and submenu item states, such as hover, focus, current, active, and visited.
 Emphasize that the states of these menu items need to be communicated using visual cues as well as semantics.
 Explain that providing the visual cues is a designer's responsibility, whereas providing the underlying code is a developer's responsibility.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to support assessment.

 * Practical &mdash; Students define mouse, keyboard, and tactile interactions for menus. for example, how to open, navigate, activate, and close such menus using the mouse, keyboard, and touch.
 Assess how students understand the need for different interaction patterns based on the input method in use.
-* Practical &mdash; Present students with different menu states, such as expanded, collapsed, open, and closed, and ask them to provide visual cues to distinguish them from one another.
+* Practical &mdash; Present students with different menu states, such as hover, focus, current, active, and visited, and ask them to provide visual cues to distinguish them from one another.
 Assess how students communicate visually the state of menus and menu items.

 {% include excol.html type="end" %}